HuaMick/Reference/Tools/GCP/gcp_cloudspanner.md

+### Cloud Spanner
-**Cloud Spanner** : RDB Fully managed the scales globally.
+RDB Fully managed the scales globally.
 Best if you need multiple databases that scale.
 Supports atomicity consistency isolation durability (ACID) which is great for globally synced transactions.

+  - Not as good for low latency writes as bigtable
+  - Will sacrifice availability for consistency if needed

+**key design**
+  - do not use a key that is monotonic (always increases or always decreases)
+  - recommend to use version 4 UUID or a universally unique identifier
+  - increase nodes when >75% CPU is utilized

+**architecture**
+  Bigquery vs Spanner:
+    - Spanner supports distributed transactions
+    - Spanner databases are defined by strongly typed schemas
+    - Native SQL Query and Read API
+    - Spanner throughput not as good as bigtable
+    - Cost more than BigTable

 **External Consistency** : Guarentees transactions are executed sequentially even across regions